inno-devops-labs/F23-core-course-labs/app_python/README.md

 A simple web app where show current time in moscow.

+Also show how many times it was accessed.
+Endpoint: `/visits`

 ### Development

 Using `pytz` library we found timezone of moscow, and using `datatime` with `pytz` we find the current time